 - Choice of Ceil Blue, Navy Blue, or Galaxy Blue scrubs. - T-shirts, if worn beneath the scrub top, must be plain white.
-Colored T-shirts are not authorized. - The uniform must be neat, clean, and pressed. - White lab coats with long or short sleeves may be worn.
+Colored T-shirts are not authorized. - The uniform must be: - o Clean and in good repair - Pressed and free of wrinkles - Properly hemmed - Free of rips, holes, stains, fading, or any other blemishes - White lab coats with long or short sleeves may be worn.
 Lab coats or track jackets in the color of Ceil Blue, Navy Blue, and Galaxy Blue are also acceptable.
 If the student chooses to wear a colored lab coat, it must be the same color as the scrubs. - The AdventHealth University patch must be worn on the left sleeve of each uniform and lab coat.
 It must be centered 2 1⁄2" below the shoulder seam. - Shoes/sneakers must be a solid, conservative color, closed-toe, and in good repair. - Students must wear radiation monitoring devices and hospital ID cards on the outside of the uniform and in an appropriate location while in the clinical setting. - Appropriate undergarments are to be worn.

-AdventHealth Site Surgical Attire
+Surgical Site Attire